AthenZ/athenz/ui/docs/zms-api.md

 ### getDomainList(*obj, function(err, json, response) { });

 `GET /domain`
 Enumerate domains.
 Can be filtered by prefix and depth, and paginated.
-This operation can be expensive, as it may span multiple domains.
+Most of the query options that are looking for specific domain attributes (e.g. aws account, azure subscriptions, business service, tags, etc) are mutually exclusive.
+The server will only process the first query argument and ignore the others.

 ```
 obj = {